giuntoli-group/nmm-week4/README.md

 ### Instructions

 2a.
-Run the simulation crumplingSphere.in.
-Questions on the script.
-Make a movie of the process.
-Make some snaphots coloring by stress, what can you see?
-Plot potential energy and Rg over time.
+Check the simulation script crumplingSphere.in.
+Answer a few questions on the model implemented (you can also do this after running the simulation and visual inspection):
+(i) what force field is used?
+(ii) how many bonds are present in the graphene sheet created?
+Does it make sense?
+(iii) what is the key command line used to deform the graphene sheet?

 2b.
-Change the "fix indenter" line and try to make nanotube.
-No need to be perfect, but the closest structure to a perfect nanotube gets a non-grade-related prize.
+Run the simulation and make a movie/a few snapshots of the process using Ovito for your report.
+Always start by visually inspecting your simulation!
+(i) Color particles by potential energy.
+What do you notice? (careful, this is sensitive to the boundary values you select for the coloring scheme)
+(ii) Plot the potential energy and the radius of gyration of the system over time.
+Note that the first one is an output of the thermo command in the lammps output file,
+     while for the second one you need BeadSpring Analytics or any other post-processing tool of your choice.

 2c.
+Now modify the "fix indenter" line and try to make a cylindrical nanotube out of your initial sheet.
+    Report again your final structure and the variation in potential energy and radius of gyration.
+How does it compare to the previous simulation?
+    NOTE: No need to create a perfect nanotube, which would be very challenging and requires additional tricks to set up.
+But the closest structure to a perfect nanotube reported by the weekly deadline gets a non-grade-related prize!

-Instead of an indenter, now use the fix deform command to perform a uniaxial deformation of graphene.
-Take care of the erate and remap options.
+2c.
+Instead of a "fix indenter", now use the "fix deform" command to perform uniaxial deformation of your graphene flake along the x (or y) axis.
+    Look at the LAMMPS documentation to implement it, and take care particularly of the "erate" and "remap" keywords.
+    Run the simulation again.
 What happens after a while?
-Discuss physically if it makes sense.
+Discuss physically if it makes sense, both from an experimental point of view and within the framework of the model used.

 ## Assignment 3 - Go with the Flow

 Transport and adsorption/absorption phenomena are of critical importance for nanomaterials, from batteries to functionalized surfaces.
 Let's play with them using what you are already familiar with: water and graphene!
 This assignment goes over the diffusion of water molecules in a graphene-bound nanochannel.
-Credits to Simon Gravelle for the original script.
+Assignment adapted from [Simon Gravelle's original script](https://github.com/simongravelle/lammps-input-files/tree/main/inputs/water-in-graphene-slit)

 ### Instructions